-No matter what type of homicide you are charged with, it is a serious problem, and a criminal defense attorney can help you construct the best response to the situation.
+No matter what type of homicide you are charged with in Maryland, it is a serious problem, and a criminal defense attorney can help you construct the best response to the situation.

 Although all homicide investigations proceed in their own way, most investigations do have commonalities.
 Remember: don’t talk to the detective until you’ve consulted a criminal defense attorney.
 It can make a large difference in how your case proceeds.
 You need an attorney for the following steps in the process.